Boolean Logic · 5 question types

 Writing Boolean expressions from logic diagrams and simplifying using laws appear regularly.

 De Morgan's Laws describe what happens when a NOT is applied to a whole bracket.
-They are the most important pair of laws for IGCSE simplification questions.
+They are the most important pair of laws for simplification questions.

 De Morgan #1: